Chamonix transfers all year

 - Skis and snowboards – Skis and snowboards are transported free with Mountain Drop-offs – make sure to add when booking

-- Bikes – In the summer and autumn, bikes are transported free of charge – make sure to add when booking
+- Bikes – Must be declared, make sure to add when booking

 - Return to Geneva Airport – On your return to Geneva Airport will aim to get you there approx 2 hours before you flight